bytespire/ItemTooltipProfessionIcons/README.md

 - Added a configuration dialog which allows the user to control which profession icons are displayed, control which faction/class/profession quest items are tracked, modify the icon size and toggle icons for items obtained via vendors
 <br>

-*Warning: not yet tested within the classic client*

 # Download: